lunixbochs/usercorn/README.md

 Building
 ---

-Usercorn depends on Go 1.6 or newer, as well as the latest unstable versions of Capstone, Unicorn, and Keystone.
+Usercorn depends on Go 1.18 or newer, as well as the latest 1.x versions of Capstone, Unicorn, and Keystone.

-`make deps` (requires `cmake`) will attempt to install all of the above dependencies into the source tree under `deps/`.
+`make deps` (requires `cmake`) will attempt to install Capstone, Unicorn, and Keystone into the source tree under `deps/`.

 `make` will update Go packages and build `usercorn`